CorruptComputer/Officer-Beepsky/README.md

 * [SLF4J](https://www.slf4j.org/)

 ### Building
-To build you need JDK 8+,RedHat's OpenJDK or Oracle's JDK should both work fine, however OpenJDK is what I will be using and what is used for Semaphore Builds.
+To build you need JDK 10, RedHat's OpenJDK or Oracle's JDK should both work fine, however OpenJDK is what I will be using and what is used for Semaphore Builds.
 Optionally you may also want to install Intellij IDEA Community.